© Crown copyright 2017

 National Grid has been appointed as the Delivery Body for Contracts for Difference, responsible for publishing CFD application/allocation guidelines and running the CFD allocation process.

-We have now published a suite of documents to launch the second CFD Allocation Round which will open on the 3rd of April 2017 including:
+On March 3 2017, we published a suite of documents to launch the second CFD Allocation Round which opened on April 3 2017 including:

 A series of statutory notices to officially launch the round as required by secondary legislation.

-This includes the Budget Notice and accompanying note to the Budget Notice, which sets out information on budget, strike prices, delivery years and details of the maxima applying to the second CFD Allocation Round.
-Eligible less established technologies will compete for an annual budget of £290m for the delivery years 2021/22 and 2022/23.
+This included the Budget Notice and accompanying note to the Budget Notice, which sets out information on budget, strike prices, delivery years and details of the maxima applying to the second CFD Allocation Round.
+Eligible less established technologies competed for an annual budget of £290m for the delivery years 2021/22 and 2022/23.

 The CFD Standard Terms and Conditions and the Generic, Phased (Single Metering), Phased (Apportioned Metering), Private Network and Unincorporated Joint Ventures front-end Agreements for the second CFD Allocation Round.
-These documents have been revised since the first CFD Allocation Round following consultations in 2015 and 2016.
+These documents included revisions since the first CFD Allocation Round following consultations in 2015 and 2016.

-The government response to the call for evidence on Geothermal technologies in the CFD which confirms that we are setting the administrative strike price for this technology at £140/MWh.
-This strike price is included in the Budget Notice.
+The government response to the call for evidence on Geothermal technologies in the CFD which confirmed that we set the administrative strike price for this technology at £140/MWh.
+This strike price was included in the Budget Notice.

-We have also published the Allocation Framework which sets out the rules under which the second CFD Allocation Round will be governed in line with the Contracts for Difference (Allocation) Regulations 2014.
-Minor and technical amendments have been made to the draft version which was published on 8 February.
+We also published the Allocation Framework which set out the rules under which the second CFD Allocation Round was governed in line with the Contracts for Difference (Allocation) Regulations 2014.
+Minor and technical amendments were made to the draft version which was published on 8 February.

 More information for Stakeholders